yesklin/SWAPI-challenge/README.md

 yarn install
 yarn start
 ```
-Then a csv file will be genereted with the 6 answers of the challange of the root of the project.
+Then a csv file will be genereted with the 6 answers of the challange in the root of the project.

 ### Testing